Chydide/cchinogurei/content/post/blog-with-jupyter/index.md

 ---
 title: The Impact of Federated learning in Healthcare!
 date: "2024-05-17"
-summary: Advantages of Federated learning in Health care!
+summary: Understand the advantages of Federated learning, a growing area in Machine learning and its application in Health care sector.
+How can we leverage in understanding in this area!
 ---

 ![png](output_1_0.png)